Ollie Matson: Rushing/receiving stats

+Returning stats

 Personal life

-He married his wife Mary, whom he met when both were San Francisco teenagers in the mid-1940s, in 1952.
+Matson married his wife Mary, whom he met when both were San Francisco teenagers in the mid-1940s, in 1952.
 He and Mary lived in the same Los Angeles home from the time he played for the Los Angeles Rams until his death.

 In his later years Matson had dementia (he had been mostly bedridden for several years), which was linked to Chronic traumatic encephalopathy (CTE), a progressive degenerative disease, diagnosed post-mortem in individuals with a history of multiple concussions and other forms of head injury.
-According to his son, Ollie Matson, Jr., due to his degenerative brain disease Matson would wash the family's four cars almost daily and barbecue chicken at 6:30 am during his later years.
+According to his son, Ollie Matson Jr., due to his degenerative brain disease Matson would wash the family's four cars almost daily and barbecue chicken at 6:30 am during his later years.

-According to his nephew, Matson hadn't spoken in the four years prior to his passing.
+According to his nephew, Matson had not spoken in the four years prior to his passing.

 Death

 On February 19, 2011, Ollie Matson died of dementia complications (respiratory failure) surrounded by family at his home in Los Angeles, California.
+He is one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.
+The researchers who diagnosed him after death found his stage 4 CTE one of the most severe cases they had seen.